-Entering our 8th year, the WGW Community Youth Cup has returned over $650,000 in contributions to over 75 area youth organizations and charities.
+After our 10th year, the WGW Community Youth Cup has raised over $1,130,000 for area youth causes.
 These amazing results are only possible through the generosity and support of people like you.
-Please consider participating or making a contribution to the 2019 WGW Community Youth Cup!
 On behalf of the Boal, Woods & McClosky families along with the hundreds of area youth benefiting from your generosity, thank you!

 Landon’s Library provides books each month to every child born in Garrett County from date of birth until their first day of kindergarten – the first county-wide effort of its kind in the State of MD.
 To date over 90,000 books have been distributed to enrich the lives of children and their families along with Kindermusik and monthly play-dates.